doyeninnit/BarristerBuddy/README.md

 # Project Documentation

-This documentation provides instructions on how to clone and set up the AI Chatbot project locally, as well as an overview of its functionality and the project files.
+This documentation provides instructions on how to clone and set up Barrister Buddy project locally, as well as an overview of its functionality and the project files.

 ## Cloning the Project